schenkmartin/openshift-examples/stackgres/demodb/README.md

 ## create new OpenShift project by ProjectRequest

-As enduser create a ProjectRequest and switch to the project.
+As end user create a ProjectRequest and switch to the project.

 ``` bash
 oc create -f ProjectRequest-demodb.yml